 A novel, yet surprisingly easy, way to make the trip is via the high Speed ferry service.
 The ferry runs from Kansai International Airport to Kaijo Access Terminal — located on the same small island as Kobe Airport — in about 30 minutes.
 From there, it’s a 20 minute train ride to Sannomiya Station.
 This makes it the fastest option, and the special tourist ticket rate of ¥500 (available until March 31, 2023) also makes it the cheapest option.

 So what’s the downside?
 Reliability.
 The ferry services will be canceled in the case of bad weather, and departures are a bit infrequent (up to 3 hours between them).
 If the ferry service is canceled, a replacement bus service is available.
 Also, the regular ticket price is ¥1,880, which is actually more expensive than the rail options.
-If you like ferries
+Tahe this one if you like ferries.

 Taking a bus from Kansai International Airport to Kobe¥2,000